 Wool has been used for more than 10,000 years.
-Wool is a natural fibre that has a number of benefits.
-So, why wool?
+It is a natural fiber that has a number of benefits.

 - It’s hypoallergenic meaning that dust mites don’t like wool.
 They prefer hot humid environments that are more common in synthetic products.
 Dust mites are the major cause of allergy and asthma suffering.

-- Pure wool is fire resistant.
-When subjected to flames, pure wool will smoulder and extinguish itself.
+- Pure wool is fire-resistant.
+When subjected to flames, pure wool will smolder and extinguish itself.

-- Pure wool also has natural anti-microbial properties because bacteria tend to be attracted to smooth positively charged surfaces like those of synthetic fibres.
-Most synthetic fibres actually increase body odour because they create a breeding ground for bacteria.
-Sweat itself has no odour, but over time bacteria develop and create unpleasant odours.
-Pure wool reduces the opportunity for odours to develop because it quickly absorbs sweat and evaporates it into the air.
+- Pure wool also has natural anti-microbial properties because bacteria tend to be attracted to smooth positively charged surfaces like those of synthetic fibers.
+Most synthetic fibers actually increase body odor because they create a breeding ground for bacteria.
+Sweat itself has no odor, but over time bacteria develop and create unpleasant odors.
+Pure wool reduces the opportunity for odors to develop because it quickly absorbs sweat and evaporates it into the air.